laevatin/CSC766-LERCompiler/README.md

 ## Part II - Compiler Optimization

+The environment could be set with `source setup_env.sh`.
+Please modify the `setup_env.sh` file to correct absolute paths.
 To compile the code, one could use the following command:

 ```bash
 javac Glory*.java